 Non-Exhaustive List of Things I Don’t Love:

-Intentional Stupidity / Tradition for the Sake of Tradition / Untamed and Wild-running Snark / Abusive, Untamed Snark / Soggy Feet / Soggy Underpants / Being Soggy / When it’s too trafficky out / Being Wrong
+Intentional Stupidity / Tradition for the Sake of Tradition / Untamed and Wild-running Snark / Abusive, Untamed Snark / Soggy Feet / Soggy Underpants / Being Soggy / The WORD Soggy / The WORD Moist / When it’s too trafficky out / Being Wrong